Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 <article class="section-content">

-## Mental Health Risks of the Enneagram Type 2: The Helper
+## Type 2: Codependency and Emotional Manipulation

 Type 2s are susceptible to a range of mental health challenges, including: